robisim74/angular-l10n/README.md

 ## Usage
-You can find a complete sample app [here](projects/angular-l10n-app)
+You can find a complete sample app [here](projects/angular-l10n-app) and a live example on [StackBlitz](https://stackblitz.com/edit/angular-l10n)

 ### Configuration
 Create the configuration: